Hernekeitto (Finnish Pea Soup)

 Hernekeitto is the old Finnish pea soup eaten on Thursdays, a habit born of the Catholic Friday fast that long outlived the Reformation.
 The Finnish Defence Forces still serve it every Thursday, traditionally followed by oven pancake.

-Thick and velvety, the soup tastes earthy and deeply savory from the pork, with a faint sweetness from the peas.
+Thick and almost velvety, the soup tastes earthy and deeply savory from the pork, with a faint sweetness from the peas.
 A dab of sharp mustard lifts each spoonful with bright heat.
 It is humble, filling, and warming on a cold day.

 Long simmering breaks down the peas' starches and proteins so they thicken the broth naturally without any added flour.
 Cooking the pork in the soup renders fat and gelatin that give body and savory depth.